bryanprtm/cyber2/replit.md

-# CyberPulse - Cybersecurity Toolkit Web Application
+# Security Operation Center - Cybersecurity Toolkit Web Application

 ## Overview

-CyberPulse is a web-based cybersecurity toolkit designed for educational purposes.
+Security Operation Center is a web-based cybersecurity toolkit designed for educational purposes.
 The application provides various security tools like port scanning, vulnerability testing, and network analysis through a modern UI.
 The project is built using a React frontend with a Node.js/Express backend, with data storage handled by Drizzle ORM.

 ## User Preferences